basho/basho_docs/source/languages/en/riak/ops/advanced/backends/memory.md

 ### TTL

-The time-to-live parameter (`ttl`) specifies the amount of time an object remains in memory before it expires.
+The time-to-live (TTL) parameter specifies the amount of time an object remains in memory before it expires.
 The minimum time is one second.

 In the newer, `riak.conf`-based configuration system, you can specify `ttl` in seconds, minutes, hours, days, etc. The following are all